rocket-internet-berlin/RocketGridDatatable/README.md

 # Rocket Grid Datatable
-AngularJS directive adds interaction controls as server side pagination, search and sorting to you tables.
+AngularJS directive adds interaction controls as server side pagination, search and sorting to your tables.
+Directive is implemented in TypeScript.
+For the implementation please follow below instruction.

 ## Contributing
 Everyone is more than welcome to contribute.
 Please do not forget on each change to recreate and commit dist folder.